-- MoDOT Highway Safety and Traffic (HST) Division is authorized 1 full-time civilian Commercial Motor Vehicle Program Manager (MCSAP Coordinator) responsible for the planning, implementation, and administration of Missouri's MCSAP.
-The Commercial Motor Vehicle Program Manager is also involved in CMV-related public education and outreach activities.
+- FY 2024 Update MoDOT Highway Safety and Traffic (HST) Division is authorized 1 full-time civilian Commercial Motor Vehicle Program Manager (MCSAP Coordinator) responsible for the planning, implementation, and administration of Missouri's MCSAP.
+The Commercial Motor Vehicle Program Manager is also involved in CMVrelated public education and outreach activities.
 This position is reimbursed by MCSAP.
-The HST Division also employs 1 fulltime civilian Senior System Management Specialist responsible for crash data and reporting, but this position is not reimbursed by MCSAP.
-Instead, this position attributes to MoDOT's Maintenance of Effort (MOE).
-In addition, a Senior Financial Services Specialist is assigned to the HST Division from the Financial Services (FS) Division responsible for financial accounting and reporting for HST and the MCSAP subrecipients.
-This position is neither MCSAP funded nor attributed to MoDOT's MOE. - MoDOT Motor Carrier Services (MCS) Division, specifically the Safety and Compliance section, is authorized 27 full-time civilian CVSA certified investigators (4 Investigations Supervisors and 23 Investigators) responsible for conducting carrier compliance investigations and new entrant safety audits.
+The HST Division also employs 1 full-time civilian Senior System Management Specialist responsible for the extraction, analysis, and reporting of crash data to support MoDOT and its safety partners, but this position is not reimbursed by MCSAP.
+Instead, this position attributes to MoDOT's Maintenance of Effort (MOE). - FY 2024 Update MoDOT Motor Carrier Services (MCS) Division, specifically the Safety and Compliance section, is authorized 24 full-time civilian CVSA certified investigators (4 Investigations Supervisors and 20 Investigators) responsible for conducting carrier compliance investigations and new entrant safety audits.
 These same investigators also conduct Level V vehicle inspections at motor carrier terminals and destinations.
-These positions are reimbursed by MCSAP when the personnel are performing MCSAP-related functions.
-In addition to the investigators, administrative personnel include the MCS Investigations Administrator, Program Manager, 3 Investigations Specialists, Senior Technician, and 2 Senior Administrative Assistants.
+These positions are reimbursed by MCSAP.
+In addition to the investigators, administrative personnel include the MCS Investigations

+Administrator, Program Manager, 3 Investigations Specialists, Senior Technician, and 2 Senior Administrative Assistants.
 These administrative positions are also reimbursed by MCSAP when the personnel are performing MCSAP-related functions.
 In addition to the investigative responsibilities, MCS is involved in CMV-related public education and outreach activities and is the entity responsible for ITD and PRISM within Missouri.
 The MCS Director is reimbursed by MCSAP when performing MCSAP-related functions and is also attributed to MoDOT's MOE for time supporting MCSAP functions that aren't reimbursed by MCSAP, but the MCS Assistant Director is only attributed to MoDOT's MOE.
 MCS is also assigned a Senior Financial Services Specialist from the Financial Services (FS) Division responsible for financial accounting and reporting for MCS.
 This position is reimbursed by MCSAP when performing MCSAP-related functions but is also attributed to MoDOT's MOE for time supporting MCSAP functions that aren't reimbursed by MCSAP.